nhaenschke/NH-Sandbox/README.md

-NH-DotNetTest
+NH-Sandbox
 =============

-Learning by doing, no relevance
+GiT - Learning by doing, no relevance